Postpartum Doula Care

 Serving families in Ann Arbor, Ypsilanti, Dexter & Saline.

 I am primarily available weekday mornings and afternoons.
 Occasional evening, weekend or overnight hours may be arranged for an additional hourly fee.
-Some families hire me before the baby is born, in which case, I may be available to be your birth or sibling doula also.
-Others hire me after the birth, often because things are more difficult than they anticipated.
+Some families hire me before the baby is born, others hire me after the birth, often because things are more difficult than they anticipated.

 –Stephanie Christensen, Ann Arbor